On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: Introduction

-Let us analyze an example of such $L$-functions in what follows.
-When $\phi=C$, the Carlitz module, one can have

 These values are also known as \textit{Carlitz zeta values at $n-1$} whose construction dates back to Carlitz.
 One can also note, by comparing \eqref{E:zet1} with \eqref{E:zet2}, the immediate analogy of $L(M_C,n)$ with the Riemann zeta values at positive integers as well as the analogy between $M_C$ and $\mathbb{Q}(-1)$.
-Due to the rich transcendence theory established in the function field setting, many remarkable results on the special values of $L(M_{C},n)$ have been obtained by several mathematicians.
-When $n-1$ is divisible by $q-1$, Wade \cite{Wad41} was able to prove that $L(M_C,n)$ is transcendental over $\oK$.
+Due to the rich transcendence theory established in the function field setting (see for example \cite{CP12,Pap08,Yu91}), many remarkable results on the special values of $L(M_{C},n)$ have been obtained.
+Just to name a few, when $n-1$ is divisible by $q-1$, Wade \cite{Wad41} was able to prove that $L(M_C,n)$ is transcendental over $\oK$.
 In 1990, Anderson and Thakur were able to write $L(M_{C},n)$ as an $A$-linear combination of polylogarithms \cite[Thm.
 3.8.3]{AndThak90}.
 Later on, building on the work of Anderson and Thakur and proving a version of Hermite-Lindemann theorem for tensor powers of the Carlitz module, Yu \cite[Thm.
 3.1]{Yu91} showed that $L(M_{C},n)$ is transcendental over $\oK$ for any $n\in \ZZ_{\geq 2}$.

-When $C$ is replaced by any Drinfeld $\bA$-module $\psi$ of arbitrary rank defined over $K$, explicit formulas for $L(M_{\psi},n)$ are not known yet except for some special cases studied in \cite{G20}.
-However, using the methods developed in the present paper, we are able to conclude the transcendence of special values stated as follows in our first main result.
+When $C$ is replaced by any Drinfeld $\bA$-module $\phi$ of arbitrary rank defined over $K$, explicit formulas for $L(M_{\phi},n)$ are not known yet except for some special cases studied in \cite{G20}.
+Nonetheless, using the methods developed in the present paper, we are able to conclude the transcendence of special values over $K$.